Best Lego space sets 2024: NASA sets, spaceships and more

 🔎 Art The Milky Way: One of the best wall-mounted Lego sets, we absolutely love the color and design of The Milky Way.
 It looks stunning on our wall and will brighten up any space. ★★★★★

 There are multiple things we love about Lego Art The Milky Way.
 First and foremost is the fact that it hangs on the wall.
 If you're a Lego collector then you'll know how precious display space can be, and unless you have a huge house you're going to run out of it pretty quickly.
-But Lego sets that can hang on the wall can go anywhere without taking up any shelf or mantel space.
-Perfect.
+That's where Lego sets that can hang on the wall come in: They can go anywhere without taking up any shelf or mantel space.
+We absolutely love them.

-It also helps that The Milky Way is such a joy to look at.
-The use of color here is absolutely ingenious.
-Its design will, of course, appeal most to space fans, but the abstract nature of it means that it's the type of wall art that just about anyone can enjoy.
-It's not going to look out of place wherever you hang it in your home, in other words.
+Lego's rendition of The Milky Way is one of our favorite Lego Art sets, in fact.
+It uses color excellently, to create something both abstract and eye-catching but also instantly recognizable as the Milky Way.
+Its design will, of course, appeal most to space fans, but the beautiful nature of it means that it's the type of wall art that just about anyone can enjoy.

 The building process is long, thanks to it being so big and made up of more than 3,000 pieces.
 But since the wall art is constructed with 12 individual squares, it's the ideal set for building with a friend or loved one, or to tackle by yourself over a number of days.
 It's a little repetitive, but since every square is slightly different it's not too bad — and once you see it start to come together, it's more than worth the hard work.